Overview of the anatomy of the lungs

 The space between these two layers is called the pleural cavity.
 It is filled with around 20 milliliters of serous fluid which helps to reduce friction during respiration.
 The pleura function is also to contribute to the system of pressures that enables the lungs to expand and collapse during respiration.

-You can find out everything about pleural cavity with this great article.
+You can find out everything about the anatomy of breathing here.

 Each lung has a base, an apex, two surfaces (costal and mediastinal) and three borders (anterior, posterior and inferior).
 The base is placed on the diaphragm, while the apex projects towards the superior thoracic aperture.
 The medially facing mediastinal surface is of interest because it contains the lung hilum.
 The hilum of the lung is a passage for the pulmonary artery, two pulmonary veins and the main bronchus, as well as bronchial arteries and veins, nerves and lymphatic vessels.